11 candidates seeking to succeed firebrand Maine Gov. LePage

-AUGUSTA, Maine — Maine voters have plenty of choices Tuesday to replace firebrand Republican Gov. Paul LePage, who has served the maximum two terms allowed.
+AUGUSTA, Maine — Maine voters had plenty of choices Tuesday to replace firebrand Republican Gov. Paul LePage, who has served the maximum two terms allowed.

 A field of 11 Democrats and Republicans are seeking party nominations for the opportunity to succeed LePage, who streamlined government, lowered taxes and trimmed welfare but also angered some with his harsh tone and policy decisions.

-Voters aren’t just selecting their favorite candidates.
-They will rank the candidates from first to last, using the ranked-choice voting system for the first time in statewide primaries.
+Voters on Tuesday didn’t just select their favorite candidates.
+They ranked the candidates from first to last, using the ranked-choice voting system for the first time in statewide primaries.

+By midday, LePage, a long-time opponent of ranked voting, called the election overhaul the “most horrific thing in the world.”
+He threatened not to certify Tuesday’s election results, but Maine’s top election official quickly said that the governor can’t stop primary election results from moving forward.

+Democratic Secretary of State Matt Dunlap said the governor could refuse to sign a proclamation of the results but that still wouldn’t stop the nominations from taking effect.

 The system works like this: Voters rank candidates from first to last, and the election is over if one candidate wins a majority.
 If not, ballots will be shipped to Augusta for additional rounds of voting next week.